dodge-research-group/thztools/paper/paper.md

 speed and efficiency, and revised the user interface to make it easier to use.

 # Acknowledgements
+J. P. L. and S. H.-G. acknowledge support from Mitacs Globalink Research Internship Program.
+A. N. acknowledges support from the Natural Sciences and Engineering Research Council of Canada Collaborative Research and Training Experience (NSERC CREATE) Program in Quantum Computing.
 J. S. D. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC).

 # References